Eikix/wordgame-cli/README.md

 - Restart your terminal

-- Type wordgame in your terminal.
+- Type wordgame from anywhere in your terminal.
 That's it, enjoy!